-Net cash used in investing activities for the six months ended June 30, 2019 was primarily due to the cash we paid, including transaction costs, to acquire the Takeda License.
+Net cash used in investing activities for the year ended December 31, 2019 was primarily due to the cash we paid, including transaction costs, to acquire the Takeda License.
 We had no investing activities for the year ended December 31, 2018.